Four-Wheel Drive, Dirtbikes, Side-by-Sides and Snowmobiles, perfect for any adventure.

 If you're looking for like-minded people, check out the Grand Valley's OHV Association.
 This group is full of people looking to hit the trails, and help preserve them.
 Check out on their YouTube video, This is Our Day, of the club riding and volunteering with the National Forest Service and BLM in the and around the Grand Valley.

 Above all, safety is our top concern.
-Go out and have fun, but be prepared and stay safe so that you can return again and again to enjoy our trails and meandering dirt roads.
+Go out and have fun, but be prepared and stay safe so that you can return again and again

 If these activities don’t float your boat, there are numerous other recreational options and things to do in the Grand Junction area.
 And with a variety of affordable lodging options, it’s an easy trip to plan.
 We hope to see you soon!